CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 sh rust_dev_vscode_img.sh
 ```

-This is based on the first image and adds the VSCode server and extensions.
+This is based on the image `rust_dev_cargo_img` and adds the VSCode server and extensions.
 VSCode is great because of its extensions.
 Most of these extensions are installed inside the image `rust_dev_vscode_img`:

 - streetsidesoftware.code-spell-checker